What Is Durian Fruit?

 Looking somewhat like a sea urchin, durian is a unique tropical fruit mainly found in Asian countries.
-It has been called the King of Fruits because of its enormous size (about 1 foot long), weight, and the amount of fruit it contains.
-Usually, durian is either loved at first taste or hated.
-Its fruit is sweet and buttery in texture, with very little juice—it may remind you of a creamsicle.
+It has been called the "king of fruits" because of its large size (about 1 foot long), weight, and its volume of edible flesh.
+Usually, durian is either loved at first taste or immediately hated.
+Its fruit is sweet and buttery in texture, with very little juice—it may remind you of a Creamsicle.
 Durian can be eaten fresh or used to make various types of desserts.

-The surprising thing about Durian is... that it has a famously strong smell—so much so, it is banned from most public places in Southeast Asia, including hospitals and trains.
-When traveling, it's always humorous for Westerners to see a "no durian" sign posted beside the "no smoking" signs!Continue to 2 of 10 below.
+The most unusual thing about the durian is that it has a famously strong smell—so much so, it is banned from most public places in Southeast Asia, including hospitals and trains.
+When traveling, it is always humorous for Westerners to see a "no durian" sign posted beside the "no smoking" sign!

 Shopping for Durian

 Thailand is the world's largest exporter of durian, and the fruit is sold in Asian markets or Asian grocery stores here in the U.S. Look for light-colored spikes without any dark brown patches or bits of white between the spikes, which are signs of overripeness.
 Durian fruit freezes well and is often exported and sold frozen.
 Store your durian in the refrigerator or a cool place until you are ready to open it.

 Make a Cut in the Top of the Durian

 In order to cut the fruit, place the durian stem side down on a clean cutting surface.
 Using a large, sharp knife, make a cut through the thick skin in the top of the durian, about 3 to 4 inches long.
 As you cut, pull back the skin with your other hand, as shown.

 Use your hands to open the durian.
 The skin will rip fairly easily.
 Just be careful not to poke yourself against the spikes.
 You should be able to open the durian completely now.
 Lay the two halves down on your cutting board.